danocolombo/nextjs-travel-portal/README.md

 This is a simple experiment to implement a nextjs application on Vercel and use some tools I have not used frequently.

+-   NextJs 14
 -   ShadCn UI library
+-   Supabase 2.42
--   Supabase with Prisma
+-   Prisma 5.22.0
 -   Clerk
 -   Tailwinds
 -   Zod
 -   Stripe
 -   Vercel deployment

-This was only possible by the great tutorial of John Smilga the codding addict...
+This was only possible by the great tutorial of John Smilga the coding addict...

 Udemy - Mastering Next.js